We are getting The Job Done: 2021 Results

 Major Paul Matthews, USMC, (Ret.) and Captain Mark Lux, USA, (Ret.) were the MOAA COC points of contact for Capital University and The Ohio State University respectively.
 (For 2021, two new officers have been appointed to replace MAJ Matthews and CPT Lux) The Central Ohio Chapter is also focused on providing Scholarship Funds to Cadets and Midshipmen at the three universities now that we have established our IRS approved 501(c)(3) MOAA COC Foundation.
 We are also working with Commander Dustin Martin, USN, (Ret.)
 Senior Naval Science Instructor at the Grove City High School to restart our JROTC Program Partnership with thirteen Columbus area JROTC Detachments.

 12. Ohio Women Veterans Conference.
 Ohio is home to 67,000 women veterans and this conference is one of the largest gatherings of women veterans in the nation.
-It is held biannually and will be held again in 2021.
+It is held biannually but was cancelled for 2021 due to Covid 19 concerns.
 It provides resources and networking opportunities for women in military service of all eras from WWII to present-day Iraq and Afghanistan.
 The Chapter supports the event with volunteers manning a MOAA “table” and by providing publications to participants of the conference.

 13. Administrative Costs.
 Administrative costs include stationery and mailing to approximately 30 Chapter members who do not use email.
 Buying the speaker’s lunch when we have our luncheon speaker, memento gifts, and other miscellaneous expenses are also part of the administrative costs.
 Keeping costs at less than 10% of an operating budget is good and we will strive to bring this even lower.